evildmp/afraid-to-commit/docs/git.rst

     https://github.com/evildmp/afraid-to-commit; if you have a look at https://github.com/django/django you'll see thouands.
 There'll even be forks of the forks.
 Every single one one is complete and independent.
-So, which one is the real one; which one is *the* Django repository?
+So, which one is the real one - which one is *the* Django repository?

     In a technical sense, they all are, but the more useful answer is: the one that most people consider to be the canonical or official version.